What is it?

 Many can actually carry the virus unknowingly, hence not having any symptoms of the virus.
 Whilst others get visible warts, either as single warts or a bunch of them, and they can be either big or small.
 Some would say that they resemble small pieces of cauliflower.
-For some they might also be itchy, but most doesn’t hurt.
-If you’re not sure whether you’ve got warts or not, your doctor will be able to diagnose them easily.
+For some they might also be itchy, but most don’t hurt.
+If you’re not sure whether you have warts or not, your doctor will be able to diagnose them easily.

 - Put chemicals on the warts to make them go away or stop growing.
 Usually you get this done once a week for a few weeks at a clinic.

 - Give you a prescription for a cream that you put on the warts yourself for several weeks.

 - Burn off the warts using an electric current.